featureform/featureform/docs/inference.md

 ## Snapshots for minimal latency

-Most embedding hub operations require a full round trip from client to server.
+Most Embeddinghub operations require a full round trip from client to server.
 Using batching, this can be pipelined, and throughput can be increased.
 However, if your system has very low latency requirements, a local snapshot can be used.

 ```py
 user_snapshot = user_space.download_snapshot()